Endangered Nilgiri Tahr at Mukurthi National Park Near Ooty

 Mukurthi National Park allows trekking in the prescribed routes.
 Bangitapal – Sispara is 16 kilometers long trekking route; Bangitapal –Sispara-Poochiparai- Silent Valley is a longer trekking route of 52 kilometers.
 Devabetta – Mukkurthi Peak is 12 kilometers and Fishinghut (halt) is at 8 kilometers on this route.
 Kolarikutta – Bangitapal is a 20 kilometers trekkign route with halt there.
 Western Catchment – Bangitapal is 14 kilometers, while Trekking Shed – Kangerkundi – Nadugani is 18 kilometers long trekking route.

 How Do I Go To Mukurthi National Park?

 Mukurthi National Park is accessible from 4 different routes.
+All these areas are near to Otty hill station.
 The area after the Upper Bhavani Dam is one approach point.
 Porthimund Dam after Pykara is another entry point to the National Park.
 The third entry is from T.R.Bazaar near Mudimund.
 The second and third approach roads are from Ooty – Gudalur – Mysore Road.
-The fourth entry point is from Parsonsvalley road, All these areas are near to Otty hill station.
-Coimbatore City is the nearest major city with railway station and airport.
+The fourth entry point is from Parsonsvalley road.